Open Book planting bed explained

 The Pallet divider may possibly help to prevent or limit blight spread.
 Blight spread through root contact between plants.
 My divider is a physical barrier dividing the plants.

 “Allotment Guardianship”.
 Basically if you give up the allotment you have left it in a better state (not worse) than when you took the allotment on.
 Its means the next person to take on your allotment finds well defined (1.5m x 3.3m) growing beds with soil that is easy to turn over.

-With this design you are effectively getting a planting bed with three zones of differing moisture profiles.
+With a Goddess shaped planting bed design you are effectively getting three zones of differing moisture profiles.
 Wolf Spiders love these pallet dividers for some reason.
 I’m not sure if this is benificial or not.
 Do wolf spiders eat caterpillars ?
 Every time I walk past them I see at least a couple scurry back under the stones.